rgcgithub/regenie/docs/docs/options.md

 .
 ```

-Variants in the same set must belong to the chromosome specified in the 2nd column.

 ##### Set inclusion/exclusion file format
 The file must have a single column of set/gene names corresponding to those in the
 set list file.